GMLC-TDC/HELICS/docs/references/apps/Broker.md

 configuration:
   -n [ --name ] arg      name of the broker/core
-  --federates arg        the minimum number of federates that will be
+  --federates arg        the minimum total number of federates that will be
-                         connecting
-  --minfed arg           the minimum number of federates that will be
-                         connecting
+                         connecting through this broker and any sub-brokers --required_federates arg
-  --maxiter arg          maximum number of iterations --logfile arg          the file to log message to --loglevel arg         the level which to log the higher this is set to the
+                         federate name or list of federate names that must be registered before entering init mode --minfed arg           the minimum total number of federates that will be connecting through this broker and any sub-brokers --maxiter arg          maximum number of iterations --logfile arg          the file to log message to --loglevel arg         the level which to log the higher this is set to the